translatettip/TTIP/fr/doc16.md

-RESTREINT UE/EU RESTRICTED
-Note – Tactical State of Play of the TTIP Negotiations – March 2016
+Note – Tactical State of Play of the TTIP Negotiations
-1
-RESTREINT UE/EU RESTRICTED
+– Mars 2016
 Table of Contents
 1.1 Trade in Goods: Tariffs and Market Access
 1.2 Public Procurement
 1.3 Trade in Services and Investment